 Michael is the Curator of Exhibitions at the Cape Cod Museum of Art, since 2003.
 He was the Chief Art Preparator at the Gregg Museum of Art and Design for 10 years at North Carolina State University, Raleigh, NC.
 He has taught art at Pope John Paul II High School in Hyannis, and presently teaches acrylic painting for adults at the Cape Cod Museum of Art; He has held workshops at the DeCordova Museum and Sculpture Park, Lincoln, MA, the Truro Center for the Arts, Truro, MA and at the Weny Education Center at the CCMOA.

-One summer spent on Cape Cod during college was enough to convince me that I wanted to make my home there.
 After graduation in 1976 from the University of Pittsburg with a degree in Early Education my creative career has taken various paths including pottery, graphic design & photography, fiber arts, and in the recent past, innkeeping, which called upon many skills.
-But painting and drawing have always been my mainstay, even when most of my energy was required elsewhere.
 Now, I am very lucky to have the opportunity to focus on painting, working every day to improve as a watercolorist and to take on subject matter that I once categorized as "too hard".

-I gather my inspiration in the field, making observations, taking photographs.
-I am drawn to imagery that combins fluidity with intricate detail and has strong contracts of color and light.
 The transparent approach to watercolor require planning and that is part of the process that I embrace.
 Each piece is a problem to solve- the technical and interpretive decisions that I make work in tandem.
-A tryly good painting both surprises me and is exactly what I had in mind at the outset.
+A truly good painting both surprises me and is exactly what I had in mind at the outset.
 So a "better good painting" is always waiting on the next blank sheet of beautiful paper!
 My hope is that my paintings invite you, the viewer, into the scene to look more closely.
 And to draw you back after the image has become familiar.

 I create art and always have because I am most engaged with a piece on the go.
 I am likely, upon quitting for the day, to be back in the studio every half hour to look at the day's work- evaluating, celebrating, regretting perhaps, thinking about the next step.
 For me, this is joyous.